JennEYoon/deep-learning/readme.md

 .
 I am a member of local Meetups in Virginia, USA, where we study machine learning and deep learning together.

-### I. Aurelien Geron, Handson-on Machine Learning, 3rd ed, c 2023
+### I. Aurelien Geron, Handson-on Machine Learning, 3rd ed, c 2023  (Oct 2022 printed)
 /geron-ml3/

   * Started studying this book with my small group in March 2023.